port of helsingborg

 The West Harbour

-Featuring three container cranes and one mobile crane, the West Harbour handles around 275,000 TEU by sea and 25,000 TEU by rail every year.
-Adjacent is our combi terminal enabling transports directly from ship to railway.
+Featuring three container cranes and one mobile crane, the West Harbour handles around 275,000 TEU by sea and 25,000 TEU by rail yearly.
+Adjacent is our combi terminal, which enables transport directly from ships to railways.

 Nordhamnen